rjibon49/The-Valley-Client/README.md

 ## [The-Valley](https://the-valley-ebf5a.web.app).

 ## Some Information About The-Valley
+ -	Dynamic Booking Service Web Application.
+ -	Dashboard to manage booking management
+ -	Authentication System for a user to verify user info.

  - As a leading tour operator company in Bangladesh, you might think of Amazing Tours as a vast travel superstore that presents brochure upon brochure of exciting opportunities for you to travel the globe
  - we can offer you Inbound tours Dhaka, Shundarban, Cox’sbazar, St.Mertin, Teknaf, Rangamati,  Khagrachori, Bandarbon, Chittagong, Sylhet.
  - Out bound tours Thailand, Singapore, Malaysia, India, Nepal, Bhutan, Chine, Egypt, Indonesia and cruises all in one place.